Catalysis in Charging Quantum Batteries

+quantifying the amount of work extractable from the battery by a unitary process \cite{allahverdyan2004maximal}.
+Energy and ergotropy of the charger, $E_{A}(t)$ and $\mathcal{W}_{A}$, are defined analogously.

-is the dissipator.
-In the following it will also be assumed that the charger and the battery are on resonant with each other $\omega_a=\omega_b=\omega$.
-The results are plotted in Fig. \eqref{Fig1} for zero detuning $\Delta_{af}=0$.
-As is seen for zero temperature of the environment, where $N(T)=0$, the maximum energy stored in the battery is almost 0.9, i.e., less than one quanta of energy (see Fig. (\ref{Fig1}\textbf{a})) and for nonzero temperature of the environment, with $N(T)=1$, the maximum energy stored in the battery is around 1.2 (see Fig. (\ref{Fig1}\textbf{b})).
-Therefore, this motivated us to study other methods of boosting energy transfer into the battery.
-Those will be explained in the following sections.
-We note that for a quantum harmonic oscillator linearly coupled to a zero-temperature bath, the Markovian dynamics maps coherent state into coherent state.
+For zero detuning $\Delta =0$, which is the case usually explored in the literature \cite{farina2019charger}, in Fig. \ref{Fig3} we present the time dependence of system energy and ergotropy.
+As is seen for zero temperature of the environment, where $N(T)=0$, the maximum energy stored in the battery is almost 0.9, i.e., less than one quanta of energy (see Fig. \ref{Fig3}\textbf{a}) and for nonzero temperature of the environment, with $N(T)=1$, the maximum energy stored in the battery is around 1.2 (see Fig. \ref{Fig3}\textbf{b}).
+We note that for a quantum harmonic oscillator linearly coupled to a zero-temperature bath, the Markovian dynamics maps coherent state into coherent state \cite{kossakowski1972quantum}.
 Since the initial state is chosen to be vacuum (also a coherent state) the state remains coherent (and hence pure) for all the times \cite{kossakowski1972quantum}.
-Hence the ergotropy extraction will be equal to the internal energy of the battery, i.e., all of the stored energy can be extracted in the form of work (Fig. (\ref{Fig1}\textbf{a})).
+Hence the ergotropy extraction will be equal to the internal energy of the battery, i.e., all of the stored energy can be extracted in the form of work (Fig. \ref{Fig3}\textbf{a}).